 Eberhard Anheuser (1806 – 1880) is best known for leading the Anheuser-Busch Company.
 First, he acquired the indebted Bavarian Brewery Company before changing its name to Eberhard Anheuser and Company.
 Later, he’d partner up with his son-in-law, Adolphus Bush, also entombed at Bellefontaine (see below).

-Anheuser had grown up in Germany before moving to the US in 1842.
-He was also known as a prominent soap and candle maker.
+Anheuser had grown up in Germany before moving to the US in 1842, and he was also known as a prominent soap and candle maker.

 William S. Burroughs